 Who Is Barbara Bush?

-Barbara Bush was born Barbara Pierce on June 8, 1925, in New York City.
+Barbara was born Barbara Pierce on June 8, 1925, in New York City.
 Her mother, Pauline Pierce, was the daughter of an Ohio Supreme Court justice and dedicated to conservation efforts as a chairwoman of the Garden Club of America.

 Her father, Marvin Pierce, was a distant descendant of 14th President of the United States Franklin Pierce and president of the McCall Corporation, which published the well-known magazines McCall’s and Redbook.
-Growing up in an Episcopalian family in the bedroom community of Rye, New York, Bush was an athletic and witty child who loved — above all things — to read.
+Growing up in an Episcopalian family in the bedroom community of Rye, New York, Barbara was an athletic and witty child who loved — above all things — to read.
 She received her primary education at Rye’s Milton Public School and Rye Country Day School before going off to Ashley Hall, a boarding school in Charleston, South Carolina, in 1940.

-George H.W.
-Bush & Family
+Marriage to George H.W.
+Bush and Family

 In 1941 while at home from boarding school on Christmas break, 16-year-old Barbara met her future husband, George H.W.
 Bush, a 17-year-old senior at Phillips Academy in Andover, Massachusetts, at a dance.
 The pair saw little of each other as George finished high school and then served as the U.S. Navy’s youngest combat pilot in World War II, but they wrote faithfully.
 "Bar," as her friends and family had taken to calling her, dropped out of Smith College in 1944 following her freshman year.
 After a long-distance relationship and George’s brush with death after his plane was hit during a bombing run in the Pacific, the couple married in January 1945.